 Did you love every strand of the glorious mane of hair you had when you were pregnant?
 Have you noticed some disturbing changes in your hair since you had your baby?

-Sounds like you’re struggling with postpartum hair loss, and boy, do I understand what you’re going through right now.
+It sounds like you’re struggling with postpartum hair loss and boy, do I understand what you’re going through right now.
 On the surface, it may seem like a small thing to be worried about — after all, you’ve had a healthy baby you’re grateful for.
 Plus, you have bigger fish to fry right now with money being tighter as a parent and your lack of sleep as you take care of your baby.

 Do I Have Postpartum Hair Loss?

 Normally, a person loses about 100 hairs a day (source).
 But ladies with postpartum hair loss will notice much more than that.
 You’ll seem to be shedding more than ever, especially compared to during pregnancy when you barely noticed any hair falling out.

 You’ll notice the extra hairs on your hairbrush, or you may even see some smaller clumps falling out.
 I realized I had this issue in the first three months or so of having my baby.
 I noticed my hair seemed to be thinner than usual and saw my hairbrush filling up way more than in the past.

 I didn’t understand why it was happening, and I felt like there was something wrong with me.
 It wasn’t easy to deal with, but I did take some comfort in knowing I wasn’t alone once I did some quick research online about the problem.